Technology layers

 Model

-• Changes follow a controlled process — not silent edits.
+• Changes follow a visible process, not silent edits.

-• Tool decisions made for convenience over long-term stability.
+• Tool choices made only for convenience instead of long-term stability.

 • Single points of failure hidden behind quick setup.